lirona/anonWallet/DOCUMENTATION-Resilient-Activist-Technology.md

 ### Resilience

-- **Decentralized Account Abstraction:** Advanced ERC-4337 smart contract wallets eliminate single points of failure and provide enhanced security without traditional private key management
+- **Account Abstraction:** Advanced ERC-4337 smart contract wallets provide enhanced security without traditional private key management, and the ability to fallback on different providers
 - **Cross-Platform Compatibility:** Full support for iOS, Android, and Web, ensuring accessibility across different devices and communities.
 The web version enhances resilience by providing an additional access point that doesn't require app store approval, making the tool available even if mobile versions face restrictions

 ### Security & Privacy

 - **Complete Anonymity:** anonWallet is totally anonymous with no KYC and no identifying data linked to the wallet address, ensuring that wallet creation and usage cannot be tied to any personal information
-- **Network-Level Anonymity:** All requests are routed through Tor SOCKS5 proxy (localhost:9050) with IP address stripping
+- **Network-Level Anonymity:** All requests are routed through Tor SOCKS5 proxy with IP address stripping
 - **Passkey Authentication:** WebAuthn/FIDO2 standard biometric authentication eliminates private key exposure while providing strong security.
 Cryptographic keys never leave secure enclave and can't be extracted even under device seizure or forensic analysis
-- **No Seed Phrases:** No mnemonic backup phrases to be discovered or give away under pressure - complete security through biometric-only access
+- **No Seed Phrases:** No mnemonic backup phrases to be discovered - complete security through biometric-only access
 - **Network Metadata Protection:** Complete elimination of User-Agent, X-Forwarded-For, and other identifying headers that could compromise anonymity
 - **Timing Obfuscation:** Random delays (100-500ms) added to requests as an extra security measure to prevent timing-based correlation analysis